 As a business owner in the UK, there are a broad range of dividend tax rates that affect how much money you can take from your company and put in your own pocket.

-When it comes to getting paid, there are a number of ways business owners can optimise their income - we’ve recently outlined the best scenarios in our guide: Salary or Dividend?
+When it comes to getting paid, there are a number of ways business owners can optimise their income - we’ve recently outlined the best scenarios in two guides: Salary or Dividend? and What is the most tax efficient way to extract cash in 2021? (not sure if this is published yet)

 Before we get into the different rates and how they come into effect, it’s important to understand that at the start of each tax year every individual is assigned a dividend allowance.